Skip to content

 Monitoring built for galleries, archives and historic interiors

 From museums and galleries to archives, libraries and historic buildings, Eltek helps preserve irreplaceable collections by monitoring temperature, humidity, light and environmental conditions in real time.
-Wired or wireless, the same connected solution scales from a single display case to a cathedral, trusted by leading heritage organisations for over 40 years.
+Wired or wireless, the same connected solution scales from a single display case to a cathedral, and has been trusted by leading heritage organisations for over 40 years.

 Wireless and non-invasive